neondatabase/neon/test_runner/README.md

 Useful environment variables:

-`ZENITH_BIN`: The directory where zenith binaries can be found.
+`NEON_BIN`: The directory where neon binaries can be found.
 `POSTGRES_DISTRIB_DIR`: The directory where postgres distribution can be found.
 `TEST_OUTPUT`: Set the directory where test state and test output files should go.